High performance selling: What makes a sales star

 - Realistic expectations for achievement – “I prefer but do not need to always be successful.”
 “I will strive to do my best knowing that I cannot do everything perfectly all the time.”

-- Non-approval seeking – “While I want people like my manager, team and customers to approve of the way I do things, I do not need their approval all the time.”
+- Non-approval seeking – “While I want people to like my manager, team and customers to approve of the way I do things, I do not need their approval all the time.”